yiisoft/validator/README.md

 Here are some technical details:

-- `Embedded` creates a reference to the referenced class and uses a `GroupRule` under the hood to make represent referenced class rules as it owns.
+- `Embedded` creates a reference to the referenced class and uses a `Composite` under the hood to make represent referenced class rules as it owns.
 - In case of a flat array `Point::$rgb`, a property type `array` needs to be declared.